 Voodle Keeps Teams in Sync

-As we launch the first public version of Voodle, I’m part way through reading Vernor Vinge’s Zones of Thought Trilogy (a Hugo Award-winning space opera — highly recommend!).
+As we launch the first public version of Voodle, I’m partway through reading Vernor Vinge’s Zones of Thought Trilogy (a Hugo Award-winning space opera — highly recommend!).
 The first book features the Tines, a species of tightly knit groups of lupine-like beings.
 Singular, they drift, lost and confused.
 To thrive, they form groups of 4-8 with complementary skills and take a single namesake.
 Tines feel and think together, and physically function separately; yet, they are in complete coordination as a seamless entity.
 A supernatural team.
+A team in sync.

 I think a lot about our team at Voodle.
 Like many teams around the world, COVID-19 made us more separate than ever.
 We bid goodbye to our office space for good just a few weeks ago, embracing a new future as a completely distributed company.
 I’m glad to say we’re stronger for it, but we are not Tines.
 I used to look forward to inspirational coffee walks 1:1s or an energetic kick-off meeting with our entire team.
 All of that is now starkly limited.
 It’s either a stream of endless words from Slack or an awkward Zoom grid talking at me.